Colored Rice is a great way to create fast holiday decor, no matter the holiday! It’s also a great spring craft for kids.

 This is a great craft to get the kids involved……..just make sure the bag is sealed.
 Trust me.

-So many options for layering all the pretty colors, or using individually like I did.
+So many options for layering all the pretty colors, or using individually as I did.

 If you’ve got warm weather already, wouldn’t these look pretty on the patio?